WabugeS/ParoCyber_SQL_Capstone/README.md

     actual_unique_customers DESC
 LIMIT 5;

-/*Question 6: Top 3 Products per City
+**Question 6: Top 3 Products per City
 What are the top 3 best-selling coffee products in each city, based on number of orders?
-Use a window function to rank products within each city.*/ -- Ranking product popularity within each city using DENSE_RANK() to find the top 3 WITH ranked_products_cte AS (
+Use a window function to rank products within each city.**

+# Ranking product popularity within each city using DENSE_RANK() to find the top 3

+WITH ranked_products_cte AS (
     SELECT
         ci.city_name,